Skip to contents

 })

-# showing the top 10 clones in P17B and P17L, with the clones relabeled
+# showing the top 10 clones in P17B and in P17L, with the clones relabeled

-# showing the top 2 clones in groups B and L, with subgroups in each group
+# showing the top 10 clones in each sample using violin plots

 # showing selected clones in P17B and P17L